 Sheila’s short stories have been accepted by numerous magazines, including Highlights for Children, Children’s Playmate, Girls’ Life, Ladybug, Cicada, and Spider.
 Her story, “The Holding-On Night” published in Cricket, won the International Reading Association short story award.
 Her most popular book titles are Little Prince Know-It-All, for beginning readers, and A Horse for All Seasons, a collection of short stories.
 Two of her novels, Waiting to Forget and The Shadowed Unicorn, have been on Master Lists for Young Readers Choice Awards.
 Waiting to Forget is on “best book” lists compiled by Bank Street College, Pennsylvania School Library Media Association, and ranks in the top 10 out of 102 books on Goodreads list of the best realistic fiction for middle school students.

-Over twelve years ago, Sheila was diagnosed with Parkinson’s, but she continues to write and draw.
+Over thirteen years ago, Sheila was diagnosed with Parkinson’s, but she continues to write and draw.
 If your book club, library group or school class would like to visit with this author/illustrator for half an hour via Google “Hang Outs,” please e-mail her at firstname.lastname@example.org, and put “Virtual Visit” in the subject line.

 Book Trailer for Waiting to Forget: https://www.youtube.com/watch?v=uimzgjp5QvE